turing-machines/docs/content/pi_cluster/os_installation/children/master_pi.md

 ```
 Then you need to set up the ssh keys
 Either create a new ssh key (id_rsa, id_rsa.pub) and copy in id_rsa.pub into [GitHub](https://github.com/settings/keys)
+You also need to add those keys in [GerritHub](https://review.gerrithub.io/#/settings/ssh-key)

 ```bash
 ssh-keygen